oconnoag/Suffix-Array/README.md

         <li>Find All Inexact (using a mismatch threshold)</li>
     </ul>

-    <small>All of these methods can be augmented by searching for reversed and/or complemented sequences (latter option only viable for genetic sequences)</small>
+    All of these methods can be augmented by searching for reversed and/or complemented sequences (latter option only viable for genetic sequences)

 <h3>SUFFIX ARRAY BASICS</h3>